VOLTTRON/volttron/docs/source/devguides/walkthroughs/SingleMachine-Walkthrough.rst

 .. |vc-cert-warning-4| image:: files/vc-cert-warning-4.png

-Log in using the username and password you created during the ``volttron-ctl`` prompt.
+Log in using the username and password you created during the ``vctl`` prompt.

 |vc-login|